rudyrooman/District-Traffic-Planning/README.md

 a. use xcoord/ycoord from previous step  to define crossreads ( a-k)
 b. define accespoints to your district in set toegangspoort
-c. define existing setup : Every streetdirection is specfied.
+c. define existing setup : Specify every streetdirection.
    Actual length is irrelevant.
 We consider crossroads as nodes in a graph--> length =1.
-I use length=3 to indicate traffic lights.
+I use length=3 to indicate traffic lights to consider waiting time.
 d. list the streets that you are prepared to change as a planner.
+Make list as long as possible limited by calculation time and limits of your license.
 e. impose certain requirements via set enkelrichting ,set tweerichting ,set vasterichting
 f. impose requirements on inbound and outbound distances between any street and an accesspoint conflicting requirements lead to failure.